-You've just wrapped up a complicated matter on behalf of a client.
+ou've just wrapped up a complicated matter on behalf of a client.
 It could have been a major transaction or a significant piece of litigation.
 Either way, your file is extensive, consisting of three to five red ropes and maybe a banker's box or two of documents.

-Unless you also have a duplicate digital copy, you are wrestling with the usual document storage issues: what to store, what to return to the client, and what to discard.
-Suddenly, the client calls you and asks for the file.
-Your client doesn't give a reason, and nothing about the recently concluded legal work gives you cause to suspect your client might sue you.
+Unless you also have a duplicate digital copy, you are wrestling with the usual document storage issues: what to store, what to return, and what to discard.
+Suddenly, the client calls and asks for the file.
+Your client doesn't give a reason, and nothing about the recently concluded legal work gives you cause to suspect you might be sued.
 Maybe the transaction closed cleanly or the litigation settled on what seemed like favorable terms.
-Maybe you tried the case for the client and lost it on the merits.
+Maybe you tried the case and lost it on the merits.
 Nothing you did caused or contributed to the result, and there is no reason to think the client is more upset than any unsuccessful litigant.